-The slope, or pitch, of a roof can exponentially increase the risk to workers in even the best conditions.
+The slope, or pitch, of a roof can drastically increase the risk to roofers — even in the best of winter conditions.
 The steeper the incline, the more difficult it is to attain and sustain stability.
 Adding ice into the mix increases the risk of slipping, falling, and dropping equipment.

 Many sloped roofs are shingled, and there are a few extra things to think about when putting them up in cold weather.